 You may fix leaky pipes by covering leaking areas with a plumber’s tape as a temporary measure.
 However, for a permanent fix, you need the help of a professional plumber to look for all the leaky pipes and make the necessary pipe replacement or repairs.

 A Sewer system backup is a massive issue to address once it happens.
 It is smelly and unclean, but sewer line backups are also expensive to fix.
-You may have a sewer system backup if you notice multiple slow drains, smell human waste, or multiple toilets are not working.
+You may have a sewer system backup if you notice multiple slow drains, the smell of human waste, or multiple toilets not working.

 In the case of sewer system backup, you need to call a plumber to detect the location of the blockage.
 If the blockage is within your property, it is your responsibility to fix it.
 In this case, it is more convenient than waiting for your water company to fix sewer clogs located outside your property.

-Takeaways: Regularly Observing Your Plumbing System Can Solve Most of Your Plumbing Problems
+Takeaways: Regularly Observing Your Plumbing System Can Solve Most of Your Common Plumbing Problems

-To spare yourself from a plumbing crisis or massive plumbing disasters, it pays to check your plumbing system for possible leaks.
+To spare yourself from a Common plumbing crisis or massive plumbing disasters, it pays to check your plumbing system for possible leaks.
 Routine drain cleaning can also help prevent more challenging cases of blockage removal in the future.
 Observing tell-tale signs of plumbing problems such as slow or clogged drains and addressing them using “first aid” solutions can help.
 However, such problems as low pressure of water supply or backed-up sewer lines will require professional help.
+They have the skills and the appropriate plumbing tools and equipment to solve any plumbing issues.
 AK plumbing has the knowledge and experience to deal with plumbing issues that Duarte homes and businesses encounter.
-AK Plumbing is a family-owned business that has served Duarte, California and surrounding cities and towns for decades.
+AK Plumbing is a family-owned business that has served Duarte, California, and surrounding cities and towns for decades.
 For a free quote, call us at (626) 944-7760, or contact us.